simonsobs/ocs/docs/developer/agent_references/logging.rst

         # Start logging
         txaio.start_logging(level=environ.get("LOGLEVEL", "info"))

-Then, in your docker-compose configuration file you can set the log level by adding the environment block to your Agent's configuration::
+Then, in your docker compose configuration file you can set the log level by adding the environment block to your Agent's configuration::

     environment: